elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-errorless-learning-and-how-does-it-differ-from-trial-and-error-learning.md

 url: /learn/psychology/questions/what-is-errorless-learning-and-how-does-it-differ-from-trial-and-error-learning
 score: -1.0
 related_article1:
-    id: 169351
+    id: 169332
-    title: What are some strategies to improve social skills deficits in individuals with ASD?
+    title: >-
+        Explain the concept of prompt hierarchies and how they are applied in educational settings.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-strategies-to-improve-social-skills-deficits-in-individuals-with-asd
+    url: /learn/psychology/questions/explain-the-concept-of-prompt-hierarchies-and-how-they-are-applied-in-educational-settings
 related_article2:
-    id: 169342
+    id: 169358
-    title: Define stimulus control and explain the role of a discriminative stimulus (SD) in this process.
+    title: >-
+        What strategies can be used to reduce prompt dependency and encourage self-sufficiency in learning?
     subject: Psychology
-    url: /learn/psychology/questions/define-stimulus-control-and-explain-the-role-of-a-discriminative-stimulus-sd-in-this-process
+    url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-prompt-dependency-and-encourage-selfsufficiency-in-learning
 related_article3:
     id: 169345
+    title: >-
-    title: What are some effective communication strategies for addressing echolalia in individuals with ASD?
+        What are some effective communication strategies for addressing echolalia in individuals with ASD?
     subject: Psychology
     url: /learn/psychology/questions/what-are-some-effective-communication-strategies-for-addressing-echolalia-in-individuals-with-asd
 related_article4:
-    id: 169354
+    id: 169340
-    title: What are the main characteristics and challenges associated with Autism Spectrum Disorder?
+    title: >-
+        How does observational learning contribute to social development, and what role does imitation play?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-characteristics-and-challenges-associated-with-autism-spectrum-disorder
+    url: /learn/psychology/questions/how-does-observational-learning-contribute-to-social-development-and-what-role-does-imitation-play
 related_article5:
-    id: 169359
+    id: 169351
-    title: How can assistive devices and communication systems foster independence in learning?
+    title: >-
+        What are some strategies to improve social skills deficits in individuals with ASD?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-assistive-devices-and-communication-systems-foster-independence-in-learning
+    url: /learn/psychology/questions/what-are-some-strategies-to-improve-social-skills-deficits-in-individuals-with-asd
 ---

 &nbsp;